Optimizing Rotation Logic for Prime Time Slots

 self.scheduled.append(slot)

-self._commit_state(spot.advertiser_id, candidate_start)
+self._commit_state(spot.advertiser_id, start)

 else:

-self._log_audit("DROP", spot.spot_id, "UNRESOLVED", "No viable slot within constraints")
+self._log_audit("DROP", spot.spot_id, "UNRESOLVED", "no viable slot within constraints")

 return self.scheduled